gridai/grid-docs/docs/platform/known-issues.md

 ### [Runs](https://docs.grid.ai/features/runs)
 * For runs with CPU specify --cpu flag: When you run an experiment on CPU instance type, you need to specify the no of --cpu flag in the run command or the run will use only 1 cpu.
-The cpu no should be 1 less cpu than maximum CPUs on the instance, since Grid uses 1 cpu for its processing. (we need confirm this with engineering)
+The cpu no should be 1 less cpu than maximum CPUs on the instance, since Grid uses 1 cpu for its processing.

 * Folder size for [--localdir](https://docs.grid.ai/features/runs/localdir): When using the `--localdir` option the folder sizes are recommended to stay under 50MB